 I have been fortunate to have studied and earned degrees with some of the finest players in the world, but I’ve also had moments in my development where I felt stalled as both a guitar player and musician.
-When I was younger I skipped some fundamental steps in my development as a musician and it wasn’t until I studied with better teachers that I realized this and began to focus on the things that were holding me back.
+When I was younger, I skipped some fundamental steps in my development as a musician, and it wasn’t until I realized this that I focused on the things that were holding me back.
 A good teacher will not let you skip the important stuff!
-I hear from potential students frequently that tell me that they’re stuck and tired of playing the same things and at the same level.
+I hear from potential students that tell me they’re stuck and tired of playing the same things and at the same level.
 Not everyone is ready to hear what they need to do to move forward.
 I believe in teaching students to become proficient in reading standard music notation (which includes counting and reading rhythms) and learning at least some basic music theory.
-Other instrumentalists learn these important fundamental skills as a matter of course, but for some reason, many aspiring guitarists decide that they simply don’t need to learn any of it.
-It’s a shame because these skills are not particularly difficult to learn!
+Other instrumentalists learn these important fundamental skills as a matter of course, but many aspiring guitarists decide they don’t need to learn any of them.
+It’s a shame because these skills are not difficult to learn!

 More lesson info

-Though I’ve studied classical guitar formally, I’ve spent many years playing blues, rock and a little jazz and I continue to teach those styles as well.
+Though I’ve studied classical guitar, I’ve spent many years playing blues, rock, and a little jazz and I continue to teach those styles as well.

 I teach complete beginners to advanced students, and all ages, including young children.
 Parents are welcome to sit in on lessons.